 Here I am way off the deck on a recent cutting edge free solo that I called "A bone on the Wall".
 One mistake and you are toast on a climb like this, but When the climbing gets dangerous, I just focus on the next paw placement and send the gnar, because that's what I was born to do!
 Photo @tay.keating #yolofreesolo #allterrainpug

-“She wing-suit base jumps with me, climbs El Cap with me and climbs big routes in the Alps with me,” Dean told me in a recent phone conversation.
+“She wing-suit base jumps with me, climbs El Cap with me and climbs big routes in the Alps with me,” Dean told me in a phone conversation.
 “She really loves it.”

 What kind of dog owner would I be if I didn’t claim my own furry companion to be the best crag dog in the whole world?
 But I swear he’s special.
 In fact, Chief is a rare Coydog—the combination of coyote and dog that only happens every so often in hot climates.
 Chief was found as a starving, scrappy little puppy on the side of the road in the Navajo Reservation of New Mexico.
 Since his discovery, however, he has lived the life of a dedicated crag dog.

 Chief’s biggest strength as a crag dog is his incredible dirtbagging skills.
 Stemming from his roots as a starving, scrap-scrounging puppy, Chief’s self-sufficiency when it comes to cragging is astounding.
-Take, for instance, the last time Chief went climbing with my buddy Hayden Kennedy.
+Take, for instance, one time Chief went climbing with my late friend Hayden Kennedy.
 Nobody knew it (because he couldn’t tell us of course), but Chief was extremely hungry that day.
 But instead of suffering and spending his precious crag time inhibited with hunger pangs, Chief took care of business.
 He waited until Hayden was cruxing halfway up a route, and then helped himself to the savory BLT Hayden had left laying on his pack.
 What can I say?
 It’s a dog-eat-sandwich-world out there at the crags.

-OK, maybe Chief is just my favorite crag dog (and probably not Hayden’s).
+OK, maybe Chief is just my favorite crag dog (and probably wasn’t Hayden’s).
 But perhaps that’s the beauty of having a canine climbing companion.
 Your crag dog will always be your favorite climbing partner.